enright/liftA-syntax/README.md

 + .product(a) - _b.product(a)_ in parallel, run b on t1.first and a on t1.second, produces t2[b(t1.first), a(t1.second)]

-+ .fan(a) - _b.fan(a)_ in parallel, run b on t1 and a on t1, producing t2[b(t1), a(t1)].
-Generally, when fanning, you will want to reduce the results of the fanned arrows to create a new tuple, in most cases _preserving t1.second_: _b.fan(a).then(c)_ where c produces t3[<reduce t2.first.first and t2.second.first>, t2.first.second]
++ .fan(a) - _b.fan(a)_ in parallel, run b on t1 and a on t1, producing t2[b(t1), a(t1)], which is a tuple of tuples.
+Generally, when fanning, you will want to reduce the results of the fanned arrows to create a new tuple, in most cases _preserving t1.second_: _b.fan(a).then(c)_ where your reducer c produces t3[<reduce t2.first.first and t2.second.first>, t2.first.second]

 + .either(a) - _b.either(a)_ similar to fan in that it runs b on t1 and a on t1, but when first of the arrows completes, the other is cancelled.
 Produces either t2[b(t1).first, b(t1).second] or t2[a(t1).first, a(t1).second].
-Because only one arrow completes, you are unlikely to want to reduce.
+Because only one arrow completes, I don't imagine that you want to reduce.

 + .repeat - _b.repeat_ repeat the arrow b as long as b produces lifta.Repeat(tn).
 Continue without repeating when lifta.Done(tn) is produced.
 Loop forever with _b.then(lifta.justRepeatA).repeat_.
-But if you want your loop to finish, your arrow must produce lifta.Done(tn), which will cause repeat to end and produce tn.
+If you want your loop to finish, your arrow must produce lifta.Done(tn), which will cause repeating to end and will proceed with tn.

-+ .lor - _b.lor(a, c)_ lor is short for "left or right", which provides branching. if b(t1) produces lifta.Left(t2), run a on t2.
-If b produces lifta.Right(t2), run c on t2.
++ .lor - _b.lor(a, c)_ lor is short for "left or right", which provides branching. if b(t1) produces lifta.Left(t2), then run a on t2.
+If b produces lifta.Right(t2), then instead run c on t2.
 To branch for error handling, you can simply have your arrow produce an Error and use the _.leftError_ property.
 Suppose b might produce an Error: _b.leftError.lor(errorHandlerA, normalResultA)_.
 The Error here will still be produced by this arrow after error handling.
 When constructing it is typical to cope with Error flowing to downstream arrows by using the _.barrier_ property, which prevents arrows from executing if t is an Error.

 + .leftError - _b.leftError_ if b(t1) produces t2 that either is an Error or contains an error (t2.first is Error or t2.second is Error), then produce lifta.Left(t2)